banesullivan/scooby/README.md

 >>> scooby.get_version('does_not_exist')
 ('does_not_exist', 'Could not import')
 ```

-Again, modules can be provided as already loaded ones or as string.
+Note that modules can be provided as already loaded ones or as strings.

 ### Tracking Imports in a Session